 - Let’s say you set a rate and get a booking for 28 days within a week, then another few bookings.
 Fast.

 - The first one we know we are wasting our time.
 Zero money.
 Zero reviews.
 No launch.

 - With the second option, we know people are interested and the snowball is being packed.
 By getting bookings so quickly we are going to get many reviews quickly.
 Trust.
 Even if the rates do not meet our expectations.

 Action speeds up, due to high demand, we can conclude:

 Our Airbnb rates are too low and we can now increase.
 If we cannot increase now we will increase the rates for the same time next year.
 Slowly over time, as we collect more reviews, increase occupancy we tweak the rates upwards.
 And the owner is happy.

 If demand slows down we start all over again by reducing rates until guests start taking action faster.
 And slowly work our way up again.

-On the other hand; if you are focusing on high rates you may impress your neigbours but not your bank manager.
+On the other hand; if you are focusing on Setting High Airbnb Rates you may impress your neighbors but not your bank manager.

 Allow us to do what we do best; focus on time to take action, get bookings and reviews and accumulate.
 Based on these multipliers we will get better than competitive rates.
 Why?
 As we build trust the time to take action reduces (higher demand) and due to demand, we increase the rates.
 Over time the tortoise wins the race.